When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Shortly after the stream head left on the short dead-end trail.
 From there you’ll have great views of the lake and you can see fish and terrapins in the water.
 After admiring the scenery, head back and left to the windy boardwalk of Rasau Walk.

 This section of the trail follows a fun boardwalk that winds in and out between the water and vegetation.
 It’s also lit nicely at nighttime.
-Over to the right you’ll see a grasslands area with mounds covered in long golden grass and an artsy bird hide.
+Over to the right you’ll see a grassland area with mounds covered in long golden grass and an artsy bird hide.
 On the left are views over the lake.

 After the end of Rasau Walk the trail heads inland to wind past some streams and wetter areas.
 Soon you’ll reach the Southern Promenade and the end of the park.
 Once there, have a little break before returning the way you came.